DDieterich/ODBCapture/docs/README.md

 ODBCapture generates "installation layers", allowing for differences between databases.

-* Development/Test tables/packages installed in Development/Test databases.
+* **Development/Test tables/packages** installed in Development/Test databases.
-* Environment configuration data for Development/Test/Production databases.
+* **Environment configuration data** for Development/Test/Production databases.
-* Development/Test data installed in Development/Test databases.
+* **Development/Test data** installed in Development/Test databases.
-* Mock schema/API installed in Development/Test databases.
+* **Mock schema/API** installed in Development/Test databases.

 ### Open Source

 Oracle databases include a massive amount of functionality.
 Oracle is constantly changing that functionality for various reasons.
 ODBCapture is open source and can be quickly modified to meet new requirements for changes in database functionality.

-* New functionality add to new versions
+* **New functionality** added to new versions
-* Deprecated functionality removed from new versions
+* **Deprecated functionality** removed from new versions
-* Restricted functionality from various editions (Express, Standard)
+* **Restricted functionality** removed from various editions (Express, Standard)
-* Functionality differences between Cloud and OnPremise
+* **Functionality differences** between Cloud and OnPremise

 ### Portability

 ODBCapture provides source code portability between Oracle databases running on a variety of platforms.

-* Microsoft, Linux, and Apple use different line endings in test files.
+* **Microsoft, Linux, and Apple** use different line endings in test files.
 Git in particular does a good job of translating line endings when source code is moved between platforms.
 All source code created by ODBCapture is text based, so these translations function as needed.
-* SPARC and x86/ARM use different Endiannesse - While text files are automatically translated during transfer between systems, binary data requires complex bit swapping.
+* **SPARC and x86/ARM** use different Endiannesse - While text files are automatically translated during transfer between systems, binary data requires complex bit swapping.
 All source code created by ODBCapture is text based, so these translations function as needed.
 Specifically, BLOB and RAW data are Base64 encoded before storage as source code and decoded when loaded back into the database.
-* ASCII, UTF (Several Versions), and ASCII are all in use today.
+* **ASCII, UTF (Several Versions), and EBCDIC** are all in use today.
 Operating Systems (and Oracle Databases) automatically translate between these different encodings.
 All source code created by ODBCapture is text based, so these translations function as needed.

 ### All Oracle, All The Time

-ODBCapture is pure Oracle SQL and PL/SQL.
-No need to train/hire expertise in non-Oracle development to use/modify ODBCapture.
+**ODBCapture is pure Oracle** (SQL, PL/SQL, SQL\*Plus, SQL\*Loader)  No need to train/hire expertise in non-Oracle development to use/modify ODBCapture.

 ## Application Source Code Audit